-- Another Ramadan Activity is activity books on Islam.
+- Completing activity books on Islam.
 These allow children to be actively engaged and learn about Islam.
 We have the 5 pillars activity books collection which contains 5 activity books, each on one of the pillars of Islam.

-- As parents, we always think about unique activities to help our children learn about Islam.
+- Simple tasks at home.
+As parents, we always think about unique activities to help our children learn about Islam.
 Sometimes the most simple things are the most effective.
 Asking your children to help cook or even make the table engages them in Ramadan and family life.

-- Whilst our children are young, we should talk to them about the less fortunate.
-Being born in the UK means our children are blessed with shelter and food, which are blessing from Allah.
+- Helping the less fortunate.
+Whilst our children are young, we should talk to them about the less fortunate.
+Being born in the UK means our children are blessed with shelter and food, which are blessings from Allah.
 Take your children to donate food to a shelter and let them become involved in giving at a young age.

 - Decorate the home for Ramadan.
 Decorating the house during the holy month is a great activity to do with your children.
 Ramadan is a blessed month and as well as preparing spiritually, we should decorate the home so our children know that this month is different from all others.
 We have a selection of Ramadan Decorations that can help spruce up your home for Ramadan.